FabricMC/fabric-docs/players/installing-java/windows.md

 Once you have opened the command prompt, type `java -version` and press <kbd>Enter</kbd>.

-If the command runs successfully, you will see something like this:
+If the command runs successfully, you will see something like this.
+If the command failed, proceed to the next step.

 ![Command prompt with "java -version" typed in.](/assets/players/installing-java/windows-java-version.png)